hynek/argon2-cffi-bindings/README.md

 - If you set it to ``1``, *argon2-cffi-bindings* will build **with** SSE2 support.
 - If you set it to ``0``, *argon2-cffi-bindings* will build **without** SSE2 support.
 - If you set it to anything else, it will be ignored and *argon2-cffi-bindings* will try to guess.

+However, if our heuristics fail you, we would welcome a bug report.

 ### Python API